mexo-tech/Mexo-OpenApi/doc/contract-api.md

 ## `transfer` **(PENDING)**

 This endpoint is used to transfer funds across different accounts.
-This endpoint requires you to be signed.
+This endpoint requires your request signed.

 ### **Request Weight:**
 1